mandarad/hyaline.systems-public/content/blog/ffmpeg-for-artists.md

 ```
 ### Convert video to different formats: 480p, 720p, 1080p, 4k

-This Bash script converts a video file to different resolutions using `ffmpeg`.
+This Bash script converts a video file to different resolutions/sizes using `ffmpeg`.
 It supports various options for input file, output file, and resolution.
+It performs a multi-pass encoding for better quality.

 #### Usage